awsdocs/aws-codedeploy-user-guide/doc_source/application-revisions-push.md

 To learn how to generate and attach an Amazon S3 bucket policy, see [Bucket policy examples](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html)\.

-The IAM user who is calling the push command must have, at minimum, permissions to upload the revision to each target Amazon S3 bucket\.
-For example, the following policy allows the IAM user to upload revisions anywhere in the Amazon S3 bucket named `codedeploydemobucket`:
+The user who is calling the push command must have, at minimum, permissions to upload the revision to each target Amazon S3 bucket\.
+For example, the following policy allows the user to upload revisions anywhere in the Amazon S3 bucket named `codedeploydemobucket`:

 ```
 {